-In general, taxpayers with income derived from activities both within and without the State are required to apportion Business Income and allocate the Nonbusiness and Partnership income using the following factors: For tax years beginning on or after January 1, 2021, all multistate entities should use the single sales factor only unless they are required to use a three factor apportionment formula under the special industry apportionment regulations.
+In general, taxpayers with income derived from activities both within and without the State are required to apportion Business Income and allocate the Nonbusiness and Partnership income using the following factors: For tax years beginning on or after January 1, 2021, all multistate corporations should use the single sales factor only unless they are required to use a three factor apportionment formula under the special industry apportionment regulations.

 Financial Institutions must use the single sales factor as outlined in Arkansas Codes Annotated 26-51-1403.
-Construction companies, pipelines, and railroads must utilize the three factor double weighted sales factor apportionment method with factor modifications.
+Construction companies, pipelines, private railcar operators and railroads must utilize the three factor double weighted sales factor apportionment method.
+Broadcasters and publishers will use sales factor only, as modified in the regulation.
+Railroads operating within and without the State may use either single sales factor or three factor apportionment beginning tax years effective January 1, 2023.
 Requirements for apportionment formulas of the businesses listed in this paragraph (except for financial institutions) are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa.arkansas.gov/income-tax/corporation/.